 The timber does not require any further treatment and can be left to weather to a natural silver grey colour.
-However, if pre finishing is required or the natural colour of the timber is to be maintained this can be achieved on site by using a UV protection oil such as OSMO 420 clear or for larger scale projects it may be more beneficial to have a factory applied Teknos alternative.
-Siberian Larch is suitable for fire retardant coatings.
+However, if pre finishing is required or the natural colour of the timber is to be maintained this can be achieved on site by using one of our UV protection oils.
+For larger scale projects it may be more beneficial to have the coating factory applied saving onsite cost and whislt increasing installation speed.
+Siberian Larch is also suitable for fire retardant coatings.

 The short hot summers and long cold winters of Siberia produce a high proportion of late wood which enables a smoother machined finish and enhances dimensional stability.
 The timber is dried to a moisture content of between 16-18%.

 That said we would advice face fixed profiles over secret fixed profiles with this species.